master-ing-gmbh/engineering-handbook/backend/repository-conventions.md

 ## 2. Analytics repositories

 One repo per **reporting domain** (a business subject), not per table.
 Read-only.
-No Eloquent models — use the query builder and return DTOs, arrays, or `stdClass` collections.
+No Eloquent models — use the query builder or raw queries and return DTOs, arrays, or `stdClass` collections.

 **Naming:** suffix with `AnalyticsRepository`.
 Name the subject, not a table.